 Do you think Bill McKibben is a terrible person?
 If you've seen how he was portrayed in Planet Of The Humans, you might think so.

-But before I go further, I've learned that people can only hear you if they've first felt heard, so let me offer this:
+Now before I go further, I've learned that people can only hear you if they've first felt heard, so let me offer this:

 It was personally disappointing to learn that Bill McKibben didn't officially oppose biomass until 2016 - only 4 years ago.
 This scathing review of Biomass was published in 2012 by the highly respected Post Carbon Institute.
 Surely Bill is familiar with their work?
 Either way, he's supposed to be one of the people that knows better (or sooner).
 He's supposed to be someone who can offer guidance to folks that don't have time to research all this stuff 24/7.
 That's disappointing and there's no getting around that.